tfeuerbach/personal-site/content/posts/setting-up-perforce-p4-on-ubuntu-24-04-for-unreal-5-6-development-2025-10-05.md

 For the server install, **I wasn't able to set up an LVM on a single SSD in the installer while keeping `/boot/efi/` and `/boot/` on their own partitions outside the LVM**.
 Because of this, I installed Ubuntu Server 24.04 normally with the goal of setting up the LVM and migrating my SWAP and root partitions later.
 I left my 1TB SSD untouched as there wasn't a need to install anything on it in the beginning.
 After Ubuntu was installed, I proceeded to set up the LVMs.

+If you don't care about this part you can skip to the [Housekeeping Before Installing P4 Server](##HousekeepingBeforeInstallingP4Server) section for the installation of P4 itself.

 - - -

 ## Creating the Logical Volumes